leighmacdonald/steamid/README.md

 - Steam32 `172346362`
 - Steam64 `76561198132612090`

-It also supports resolving vanity urls or names like:
+With an API key set, It also supports resolving vanity urls or names like:

 - https://steamcommunity.com/id/SQUIRRELLY
 - SQUIRRELLY